How to perform database queries for automation purposes

 , to avoid determining the UID.

 But bear in mind that only the UID is unique.
 The network name can change.
-When you add the machine to the SKR again, the SKRID changes as well. - Time, until the machine will have processed all orders.
+When you re-enter the machine in the SKR, the SKRID changes as well. - Time, until the machine will have processed all orders.

 It is possible to determine, how long the machine will be busy processing the released orders.
 The basis for the calculation is the time per piece specified in the order and the shift efficiency set up as well as the value established in STOLL:PRODUCTION_EFFICIENCY tag, if it is being used.
 For orders with many pieces in progress an extrapolation towards the completion is performed.
 And with each piece the extrapolation approaches the real end time.